ricksdomein/awesomewm-config/README.md

 My motivation behind making this setup was to make it possible so that everything can be controlled with either the keyboard or mouse.

-Currently the code is a bit messy and there is a lot of unused code but nonetheless it is by far the best workflow experince I have ever had.
+Currently the code is a bit messy and there is a lot of unused code but nonetheless it is very light weight.

+This is by far the best workflow experince I have ever had.

 ## Credits